11-year-old prodigy starts classes at Southern University

 Although he’s much younger than traditional undergraduates, Elijah stands out on the social scene, but still blends in with other students.

 “This is my environment,” he said.
 “I love to be up here on campus.
 I love to learn.
-But what really strikes me is when some people think I’m 15 [years old].”
+But what really strikes me is when some people think I’m 15.
+Either I'm a tall 11-year-old, or a short 15-year-old,” he joked.

 Naturally, fellow students are stunned by Elijah’s accomplishments.